baartko/clipboard-utility/README.md

 It's a utility to proceed with text copy in a browser.
 Check below for more details.

+## Release notes
+If something has stopped working and you probably did update of package recently, consider checking out our releases and changes between them.

+Check out available markups across all the versions in our [wiki](https://github.com/baartko/clipboard-utility/wiki/Markups).

 ## Installation

 `npm i clipboard-utility --save`